Japan in February: Weather, Festivals, and Travel Tips

 Lower Prices

-February is the low season in Japan, which means that prices for flights, hotels, and other travel expenses are generally lower than during the peak season.
+February is Japan’s low season, meaning that prices for flights, hotels, and other travel expenses are generally lower than during the peak season.

 This can make it a more affordable time to visit, especially if you’re on a budget.